 Several organizations are supporting wildlife protection and the conservation of animal habitats.
 Find out more about their efforts and donate to what they have established to further the cause.

-There are some zoos not well-established and accredited.
+Some zoos are not well-established and accredited.
 So, before you donate, ensure that the zoos and aquariums are accredited and are instrumental in rescuing and rehabilitating endangered animal species.
 Also, you can offer them support through their websites or social media accounts.

 Just find out the actions they are doing and donate your time and resources.